AJV009/XeonAJ_AJV009/readme.md

 - NVIDIA Jetson Nano was gifted from Hackster.io for an Idea submitted during an NVIDIA AI at the Edge challenge on Hackster.io.
 - Won $35 & $200 gift cards through a lucky draw for pinging 15 consecutive days from Azure Sphere & AVNET Azure Sphere Dev board was acquired through a giveaway by Element14.

+# Key Competencies
+- Hardware & Software Troubleshooting
+- Different OS and Software Installation
+- Using basic CMD/PowerShell and Linux Terminal commands.
+- Drive Data recovery and partition management
+- Ideation with research and greed to learn more about Technology.